 \section{Sine-Cosine chaotification technique}

-This section proposes a new chaotification technique that uses two trigonometric functions as nonlinear transform to the outputs of Duffing map \eqref{1}.
-Sine and Cosine functions are applied to enhance the chaos and complexity of Duffing chaotic map in the chaotic region.
-Moreover, those functions can also produce chaos in the non-chaotic regions.
+This section proposes a new chaotification technique that uses two trigonometric functions as nonlinear transforms to the outputs of the Duffing map \eqref{1}.
+The Sine and Cosine functions are applied to enhance the chaos and complexity of the Duffing map in the chaotic region.
+Moreover, these functions can also be used to produce chaos in the non-chaotic regions.

-The structure of the proposed chaotification technique is illustrated in Figure~\ref{fig:diagram1}, where $ f\left( y(n)\right) $ and $g \left( x(n), y(n) \right) $ are two seed maps taken from Eq.
-(1) and Eq.
-(2) of the system~\eqref{1}, respectively.
-Meanwhile, Sine and Cosine functions perform nonlinear transformation to $ f\left( y(n)\right) $ and $ g\left( x(n), y(n)\right)$, respectively.
-Mathematically, the proposed technique can be defined as follows
+The structure of the proposed technique is shown in Figure~\ref{fig:diagram1}, where $ f\left( y(n)\right) $ and $g \left( x(n), y(n) \right) $ are two seed maps taken from Eq. \eqref{1}.
+Mathematically, the proposed map can be defined as follows